 Here at Fallow Fields, we love all of the wonders of nature.
 Of course, you can look around our beautiful campsites and know that so much of our heart goes into creating a space that lets you soak up the natural beauty around you.
 We love the campfires, the fruit growing on the trees, the sheep in the fields, and that distinct sense of peace and calm that comes with rural life.

 However, it’s not the only shade of seductive tranquility you’ll find in the great outdoors.
-When camping at Lathe Barn your just 30 minutes away from Camber Sands, where you’ll find a perfect example of the other stunning natural sight that nature has blessed this wonderful part of the country with.
+When camping at Lathe Barn, you’re just 30 minutes away from Camber Sands, where you’ll find a perfect example of the other stunning natural sight that nature has blessed this wonderful part of the country with.

 To be clear, there’s many amazing beach and coastal spots near both of our Selson Farm and Lathe Barn campsites.
-There’s no shortage of areas to build a sandcastle or two.
+There’s no shortage of areas to build a sandcastle or two when you’re in camp sites near Camber Sands or the Kent Coast more broadly.
 With all that though, we still consider this one the absolute finest that this part of the country has to offer.

 It’s also a place with the scope to allow you to have pretty much whatever kind of beach day out you want.
 You can sit back and take in the ambience, feel the waves lap up against you with the tide, or just explore those great sand dunes.
 You could kitesurf – there’s actually a rather passionate kitesurfing community here, as it happens – or take a scenic walk or cycle.
 Some people have even taken to kite buggying around its transportive sands.